+NCES Definition

-NCES Definition.
-Does the agency use the National Center for Education Statistics definition of a dropout?
+Does the agency use the National Center for Education Statistics (NCES) definition of a dropout?
+Since these data were reported to NCES based on 1997-98 data, some states may have since started using the NCES definition.

 Type of Rate